 LABIATAE.
 Delightful aromatic perennials from Asia and North America, with spikes of flowers much like Salvia.
 Easily grown.

-—Agastache nepetoides. (a,f) AGAS-8.
+—Agastache nepetoides.
+(1000) AGAS-8.
 Packet: $2.50

 'YELLOW GIANT-HYSSOP'.
 Yellow-green flowers in dense 5" spikes.
 Hardy perennial to 6 feet, with catnip-like leaves.
-Central & E. U.S. Bee plant.
+Central and E. U.S. Bee plant.
 Germinates in 10 - 20 days.
 Light, cold or GA-3 may increase the percentage.

-—Agastache rugosa. (a,h) AGAS-12.
-Packet: $2.50 OTC ORGANIC
+—Agastache rugosa.
+(1000) AGAS-12.
+Packet: $2.50

 'KOREAN MINT'.
 Whole plant highly anise scented and flavored.
 Hardy bushy perennial to 3 - 4 feet, with spikes of purple-violet flowers and 2" leaves.
 Korea to Vietnam.
 Easy from seed, and thrives in the temperate U.S. Sunny places.
 Zone 4 or 5.
 Fresh or dried it makes an excellent tea, which was used in China as a mouthwash and hangover remedy.
 Also good for seasoning meat and other dishes.
 Fresh leaves good on sandwiches.
 Good cut flowers and an excellent bee plant.
 Fresh seed dormant, needs cold or GA-3, aged seed germinates in 2 - 3 weeks.
 "Another one to sow thinly due to very high germination, with slightly spicier and more exotic scent than traditional Anise Hyssop."—C. Malanowski, South Carolina, 6/2001.

-—Agastache rupestris. (b,h) AGAS-21.
+—Agastache rupestris.
+(25) AGAS-21.
 Packet: $2.50

 'SUNSET HYSSOP', 'LICORICE MINT'.
 Orange inch-long flowers with lavender calyces, in summer.
-Very sweetly aromatic foliage-grey-green narrow leaves with a feathery effect.
+Very sweetly aromatic foliage—grey-green narrow leaves with a feathery effect.
 Perennial to 2 - 3 feet.
 SW U.S. to México.
 Good in hot dry areas.
 Said to stand to Zone 5 if well-drained.
 The deliciously-scented foliage is used as a tea.
-Germinates in 1 - 3 weeks warm.
+Germinates in 1 - 3 weeks.

 AGRIMONIA (ag-ri-MOE-nee-a)